JianyuanXiao/PSCMC/README.md

 cd source/scompiler
 make
 ```
-To build a scheme to c compiler.
+to build a scheme to c compiler.
 Note that due to the compiling speed and memory usage reason,
 we use clang and -O0 in the Makefile.
 You may change the compiler to gcc and the CFLAGS to -O2
 in machines with large memory.
 I have test it under amd64 Linux systems.
 Then use
 ```bash